gasserma/dwr/templates/faq.md

 Well...right now every question has been asked with a frequency of 0.
 So instead, these are questions I imagine people will ask.

-## Why does it say BETA?
-Because it isn't finished and isn't ready to be used broadly.
-I'm still fixing bugs and writing tests.
-You shouldn't use this as your only source for retirement planning now.
-That said, some things are highly tested and working well.

 ## Stocks and Bonds can mean many different things.
 What do they mean on this site?
 Currently, stocks means SP 500 data.
 Bonds means Ibbotson's Long Term Corporate Bonds.